Matthew

 First, forgiving others is not a requirement for salvation.
 Forgiveness is not a necessary component for our receiving God's grace of forgiveness, nor is it a necessary component toward his continued forgiveness of us, Eph.2:7-9.
 In fact, our paltry capacity to forgive reminds us that our salvation rests on what Christ has done for us, not on what we can or can't do.

-Second, our imperfect forgiving serves as the vehicle for our understanding of God's perfect forgiveness, Matt.6:12.
+Second, our imperfect forgiving serves as the vehicle for understanding God's perfect forgiveness, Matt.6:12.
 What we can do imperfectly, He can do perfectly.

 Fourth, we can only ever hope to forgive imperfectly.
 The ideal of "seventy-seven times" should remove any idea that it is possible to forgive perfectly.
 Matt.18:21-35.
 Ideals should be aimed at, not done.
 In aiming at them we will always fall short.
 Yet, although I forgive imperfectly, in Christ I am eternally perfect.